 Why do customers tip bait?

-There are many reasons why customers choose to lower their tip:
+There are many reasons why customers choose to lower their tip after a delivery:

 - Upset about missing items, wrong items, or poor item quality